More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Frequently Asked Questions

 Our Xiangqi AI uses the Minimax algorithm with alpha-beta pruning to evaluate positions and find the best moves.
 It considers piece values, positional advantages using Positional Value Tables, and calculates several moves ahead depending on difficulty.
 Easy mode calculates 2 moves, Medium 3 moves, and Hard 4 moves ahead.
+The search runs in a background Web Worker so the board stays smooth even on phones, and when several moves are equally strong the AI picks one at random — so every game plays out differently instead of repeating the same opening.

 Each player controls 16 pieces: 1 General (King), 2 Advisors, 2 Elephants, 2 Horses, 2 Chariots, 2 Cannons, and 5 Soldiers.
 Red moves first.
 The goal is to checkmate the opponent's General.
 Pieces move along lines and are placed on intersections.
 The board has a river in the middle that restricts some pieces, and each side has a palace (3x3 area) where the General and Advisors must stay.